KEEPING OUR PEOPLE SAFE

 - Welfare alert (concern for student)

 DO NOT use this for emergency situations.
-If you are on campus call 4111 or 911 if you are off campus.
+If you require emergency assistance, contact the JCCC Police Department at ext.
+4111 or 913-469-2500 from a non-campus phone.
+If you are off campus, contact 911.
 Use this report if you are concerned for another student’s well being or if the student may need help with depression, grief, suicidal thoughts, stress management, substance abuse, or serious mental or physical illness.

 - Unusual or erratic behavior